 MANAGING FOOD ALLERGIES

 The incidence of food allergy is highest in young children, 1 in 17 among those under age 3.
-About 3 million children in the U.S. have food allergies.
-Yet our local schools, restaurants, grocery stores, and other public places still need to collaborate with food allergic individuals to develop an action plan we can all LIVE with!
+Currently, more than 3 million children in the U.S. have food allergies.

 Always carry your up-to-date rescue medication & auto-injector at all times.
 To address the growing problem of food allergies: there is a need for improved diagnostics and therapies, as well as up-to-date training for medical professionals.
 Beyond the Allergist's walls, broad community awareness and policy change at the state and national level are also necessary.